© Dr. Hans-F. Loth

 Riyadh and its Mosques

 It is said that Riyadh’s population, like that of the country as a whole, tends to think and live conservatively.
 This multifaceted assessment may be open to question.
 In any case, the Islamic religion plays an extremely important role in the daily life of the population.
-And that this is the case is clearly demonstrated to the visitor who steps onto the ground of the country at the airport for the first time, when his gaze inevitably falls on the mighty Airport Mosque, which can be seen in the above photo, as he leaves the airport building.
-The mosque is located in the center of the passenger terminal and can accommodate 5,000 worshippers inside and another 5,000 in the outdoor plaza.
-The dome, visible from afar, has a diameter of 33 meters.
+Visitors arriving in the country for the first time via the airport are immediately struck by this fact when, upon leaving the terminal, their gaze inevitably falls upon the imposing Airport Mosque, which can be seen in the photo above.

 I haven’t counted them … , but there are said to be over 4,000 mosques in the city.
 Unfortunately, most of the mosques are de facto not open to non-Muslims, although there are exceptions throughout the country – without any rule being apparent insofar.
 In any case, you should take into account the five prayer times per day.
 The local prayer times can easily be found on the Internet.
 In these times visits are excluded.
 Anyhow, in that bustling city you just might want to relax and to listen to the Muezzin’s daily Adhan (Call to Prayer).
 The word Muslim means “to submit” (to the will of God), and Islam comes from the Arabic word for peace, “salam”.
 Islam refers not only to a religion, but also to a whole way of life.